Back to Deep Dives

 Multi-GPU ParallelismTP + PP (highly stable)TP (stable), PP (experimental)Row/Column splitting (single node)

-vLLM is the most mature engine for high-throughput batching.
+Choose vLLM for high-throughput FP8/BF16 serving on multi-GPU EKS with KubeRay, but disable CUDA graph capture (enforce_eager=True) when using GPU snapshots. vLLM is the most mature engine for high-throughput batching.
 However, it exhibits critical gotchas when combined with serverless GPU checkpointing (CRIU).

 The Snapshot Hang Bug